HEALTH SIGNS FROM FINGERNAIL COLOUR

 A white-looking nail bed can suggest iron deficiency, low vitality or liver dysfunction.
 A pale, white or greyish tinge under the nails can indicate selfish leanings or lack of warmth.
 Depending on the quality of the nail, if it appears to be lifting off the quick, clouded, brittle and dry, it could indicate a fungal disease.

-When the nail itself is white and clouded on the top section and yellow at its base, it can signify kidney disease.
+When the nail itself is white and clouded on the top section and yellow at its base, it can signify the onset of possible kidney disease.

 Red fingernails mainly show a predisposition to poor circulation.
 Very red nails can be due to high blood pressure, bad temper or cardiovascular disease.